Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 What happened at the 2022 Australian Grand Prix?

 After a season of intense racing in the Middle East, Formula 1 fans were thrilled when the race moved to Albert Park in Melbourne.
-It was the first time since the organisers were forced to cancel the race in 2020 that F1 had been at Albert Park and the atmosphere celebrated this as cars stormed around the circuit.
-Charles Leclerc asserted his dominance as a two-time reigning champion and all eyes were fixed on Max Verstappen.
-While he had a challenging weekend, there was plenty of action throughout the paddock which ensured that despite the drought of F1 in Melbourne this year, it certainly didn’t lack excitement.
+It was the first time since the organizers were forced to cancel the race in 2020 that F1 had been at Albert Park, and the atmosphere celebrated this as cars stormed around the circuit.
+Charles Leclerc asserted his dominance as a two-time reigning champion, and Max Verstappen also stole the show.

 Which are some of the most popular grandstands in the Australian GP?

-At the last corner of the circuit, spectators can get a magnificent view from the Schumacher, Prost and Senna grandstands.
+At the last corner of the circuit, spectators can get a magnificent view from the Schumacher, Prost, and Senna grandstands.
 The Schumacher grandstand conveniently sits between turns 13 and 14 so that viewers can watch cars race between the circuit and Pit Lane.
-There are also giant screens in this area, but these are placed quite far away so having binoculars on hand can be necessary to catch all the action.
-For the most complete view of this corner, choosing between either the Prost or Senna grandstand is what visitors need to do; those who choose the Prost stand will be able to spy on the penultimate corner as well.
+There are also giant screens in this area, but these are placed quite far away, so having binoculars on hand can be necessary to catch all the action.
+For the most complete view of this corner, choose between the Prost or Senna grandstands, with the Prost stand letting you spy on the penultimate corner as well.
 Enjoy a breathtaking end to every race with these three grandstands!

 Page Updates